Initial Enrollment Period

 What you can do, if eligible:

-- Switch from Original Medicare/Medicare Supplement to Medicare Advantage
+• Switch from Original Medicare / Medicare Supplement to Medicare Advantage

-- Switch from Medicare Advantage to Original Medicare/Medicare Supplement
+• Switch from Medicare Advantage to Original Medicare / Medicare Supplement

-- Change Medicare Advantage plans
+• Change Medicare Advantage plans

-- Join, switch or drop a standalone Medicare Prescription Drug Plan (PDP)
+• Join, switch or drop a standalone Medicare Prescription Drug Plan (PDP)

 For more information on Special Enrollment periods, visit Medicare.gov.

-Medicare Supplement and Blue-to-BlueSM
+Changing Medicare Supplement plans

 Typically, you can only change Medicare Supplement plans when your plan is up for renewal (once each year in May).
 You may also have to answer additional health questions to be accepted into the new plan.